abilandz/NAT3054/Lecture_2/git.md

 #### Transfer <a name="transfer"></a>
-In this case, the Git workflow is outlined which can be used to copy files from one computer to another, even if one computer is behind the firewall (in a sense that direct login to it is not possible).
-Such configuration frequently occurs in practice when one wants to utilize remotely some large-scale computing facility, as the following diagram illustrates:
+In this case, the Git workflow is outlined which can be used to copy files from one computer to another, even if one computer is behind the firewall (in the sense that direct login to it is not possible).
+Such a configuration frequently occurs in practice when one wants to utilize remotely some large-scale computing facility, as the following diagram illustrates: